storagebits/KISSS/README.md

 - **Nextcloud**
 	- Nextcloud offers the industry-leading, on-premises content collaboration platform.
 Since I use this software since many years to store all my files and especially pictures, it was a natural choice to use it at final stage to push all my scans into it.
 I love the way I can browse my content, from my computer , my phone , my TV using Kodi through the webdav access , or whatever ... it has it all !
+	- To push picture to a Nextcloud instance I use

 # Circuit
 <a href="https://github.com/storagebits/KISSS/blob/master/images/KISSS-schema.png?raw=true" target="_blank"><img src="https://github.com/storagebits/KISSS/blob/master/images/KISSS-schema.png?raw=true">